Falls to Hotham Alpine Crossing

 Closer to Falls Creek, it’s possible to camp near Wilkinson Lodge ruins which is near Wallaces Hut.
 It’s not permitted to camp close to Wallaces Hut as it’s a historical landmark, but I was told if you needed you could camp near the lodge ruins.

 Another option is to camp at Cope Saddle Hut.
 Situated right on the edge of Pretty Valley Track and in between Cope Hut and Pole 333, it’s not a bad spot if you needed to break up the section or are trying to do the whole crossing in two days.
-There’s a steady stream right there too for water.
+There’s a steady stream there for water.

 Sunrise from Cope Hut